fssle/pyelite/plan/pyelite.md

 2011-03-17
 ----
 + target: django
-+ task: write a "yivong" website
++ task: write a "yiweng" website
 + schedule: from 2011-03-17 to 2011-03-20
 + progress: 0%